-development of corporate strategy, implementation of business plans and performance objectives;

-reviewing, ratifying and monitoring systems of risk management, codes of conduct, internal control system and legal and regulatory compliance;

-the appointment of the Company's Managing Director, Chief Executive Officer (or equivalent), Chief Financial Officer, Company Secretary and other senior executives;

-monitoring senior executives' performance and implementation of strategy;

-determining appropriate remuneration policies;

-allocating resources and ensuring appropriate resources are available to management;

-approving and monitoring the annual budget, progress of major capital expenditure, capital management, and acquisitions and divestitures; and approving and monitoring financial and other reporting.
+- ensuring the Company's conduct and activities are ethical and carried out for the benefit of all its stakeholders; - o development of corporate strategy, implementation of business plans and performance objectives; - o reviewing, ratifying and monitoring systems of risk management, codes of conduct, internal control system and legal and regulatory compliance; - the appointment of the Company's Corporate Manager, Chief Executive Officer (or equivalent), Chief Financial Officer, Company Secretary and other senior executives; - o monitoring senior executives' performance and implementation of strategy; - determining appropriate remuneration policies; - allocating resources and ensuring appropriate resources are available to management; - o approving and monitoring the annual budget, progress of major capital expenditure, capital management, and acquisitions and divestitures; and - approving and monitoring financial and other reporting.

+Diversity

+The Company recognises and respects the value of diversity at all levels of the organisation.

+Currently, however, due to the size and scale of the Company's activities, all managerial and geological services are provided by the Corporate Manager and the Company has no direct employees.

+When the level of activity permits, the Directors will ensure that women are fairly considered and the Company's aim will be to promote a culture which embraces diversity through ongoing education, succession planning, director and employee selection and recognising that skills are not gender specific.

+As at the date of this report, the Company has no women appointed to the Board, to senior management, or to the organisation as a whole.